-During 2018 and 2019, the District worked with CARB and EPA to modify the monitoring network in order to free up resources from redundant and non-essential monitors while maintaining one of the most extensive air monitoring networks in the state.
+During 2018 and 2019, the District worked with CARB and EPA to modify the monitoring network to free up resources from redundant and non-essential monitors while maintaining one of the most extensive air monitoring networks in the state.
 In February 2019 the District received EPA approval to shut down some monitors, change some Industrial monitors approved for shutdown to non-NAAQS compliant (removing CARB and EPA oversight), and change the ozone (O3) monitors at Paradise Road, Carpinteria, and Las Flores Canyon #1 from Industrial to SLAMS monitors.
-The EPA approval letter is included as Appendix B. Additionally, the District agreed to develop a transition plan to take responsibility for the operation of the Santa Barbara and Santa Maria SLAMS monitoring stations that are currently operated by CARB.
-The District took responsibility for the Santa Barbara station in January 2020 and is expected to take responsibility for the Santa Maria station by the end of 2020.
+Additionally, the District agreed to develop a transition plan to take responsibility for the operation of the Santa

+Barbara and Santa Maria SLAMS monitoring stations that were historically operated by CARB.
+The District took responsibility for the Santa Barbara station in January 2020.
+CARB shut down the Santa Maria site on February 28, 2021.
+The District is moving the Santa Maria site (due to the CARB site location not meeting siting criteria as noted in previous network reviews) with an expected start date for the new Santa Maria station of July 1, 2021.
+The new Santa Maria site is located at 3700 Orcutt Rd, Santa Maria 93455 (Lat/Long is 34.890667/-120.4328444 elevation 294 ft.)
 The other changes to the monitoring network were implemented in March 2019.
 This report details the network following implementation of these network modifications.